Uzay-G/portfolio/_posts/2021-02-07-social-overfitting.md

 These social interactions trigger a dopamine rush in our brains.
 But the virtual social environments we've developed multiply the opportunity to enjoy these dopamine rewards.
 In a situation where every like or feedback or validation triggers a new boost in your brain, they become ubiquitous and sometimes over-absorbing.

-This can lead to **social overfitting**: consciously or unconsciously being powered and influenced by your desire to be seen and appreciated to an extent that you create content that is not a true reflection of what you're interested in or want to share but content that will get you more reaction and validation.
+This can lead to **social overfitting**: consciously or unconsciously being powered and influenced by your desire to be seen and appreciated to an extent that you create content that is not a true reflection of what you're interested in or want to share.
+Instead, your intent is to produce content that will get you more reaction and validation.
 This overfitting is a form of excess, and in over-adapting to cause reactions, you might no longer have the appeal you once had.
 This happens if you produce to provoke interest rather than create something that is truly interesting, and that you're interested in.

 ## What is overfitting?